 Step 4: Boil the noodles

-Return 4 cups of broth to the pot (save remaining broth for a future recipe and for reheating leftovers) and bring it to a boil.
-Then stir in the egg noodles.
+Return 4 cups of broth to the pot (save the remaining broth for a future recipe and for reheating leftovers) and bring it to a boil.
+Then, stir in the egg noodles.
 Reduce the heat and cover the pot.
-Simmer until the noodles are tender and most of the liquid is absorbed, about 12-15 minutes.
+Simmer until the noodles are tender and most of the liquid is absorbed, about 12 to 15 minutes.

 Step 5: Combine and serve

 Now that most of your liquid has been absorbed, add the chicken to the pot and season with salt and pepper.
-Garnish with a little parsley for a pop of color, if desired.
+Garnish with some parsley for a pop of color, if desired.

 How to Serve Amish Chicken and Noodles

 You could certainly plate this in a bowl and enjoy as-is.
-But there are a few more options to consider if you’d like to round out the meal.
+But there are a few more options to round out the meal.

-This dish is perfect for cold nights where you need a meal that will stick to your ribs.
-Traditionally, Amish chicken and noodles is served over a bed of creamy mashed potatoes.
+This dish is perfect for cold nights when you need a meal that will stick to your ribs.
+Traditionally, Amish chicken and noodles are served over a bed of creamy mashed potatoes.

-Another option is to serve with a roasted or steamed vegetable side dish and a piece of Amish Potato Bread you can use to sop up the broth.
+Another option is to serve with a roasted or steamed vegetable side dish and a piece of Amish potato bread to sop up the broth.
 And if you only have a small amount of leftovers remaining, this would be a welcome side dish to your next entree.

 Tips for Making Amish Chicken and Noodles

-Leftovers should be placed in an airtight container in the refrigerator, where they will keep for several days.
-If you’d prefer to save it for later, place in an airtight container and pop in the freezer for several months.
+Place leftovers in an airtight container in the refrigerator, where they will keep for several days.
+If you’d prefer to save it for later, place it in an airtight container and pop it in the freezer for several months.